pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 See here for info on [how to run squeezelite on Windows](https://github.com/orgs/music-assistant/discussions/1123#discussioncomment-6652948)

+The [MA Companion App](../companion-app.md) can also be configured to run a squeezelite client which will allow playback to the device running it.

 ### How do I stream to my browser

 Use a [Snapserver](../player-support/snapcast.md) and the Snapweb option.